skippyr/graffiti/README.md

 ![](images/preview.png)

-To see if the sequences will be removed, let's check out what will be put in a file if the output of the program is redirected to a file called `output.txt`:
+To see if the sequences will be removed, let's redirect the output to a file called `output.txt` and see its contents:

 * On Unix-like operating systems:

 	```bash
 	go run main.go &>output.txt; cat output.txt
 	```

 * On Windows:

 	```powershell
 	go run main.go > output.txt 2>&1 & more output.txt
 	```